RockPiryt/NBP_API/README.md

 ## General Information

-I created this project to complete intern task.
+REST API to query data from the NBP public API.
+The documentation can be found https://documenter.getpostman.com/view/24234549/2sA2xpTpBw

 ## Technologies Used

-- Python - version 3.11
+* Python 3.11
-- Flask - version 2.2.2
+* Flask 2.2.2
-- SQLAlchemy - version 1.4.45
-- WTForms - version  3.0.1
+* Alembic 1.8.1
+* SQLAlchemy 1.4.43
+* Pytest 7.2.0
-- PostgreSQL database
+* PostgreSQL
+* AWS
+* Postman

 ## Features